HardFlop/1234/README.md

 # 1234
 1234
-Likes Salmon
+[Likes Salmon, bc she made in school and guesed weight perfect] [Loves icecream for breakfast]
-Loves icecream for breakfast
+[played piano when younger]